 Firmly tighten the plug by using the standard box spanner and tommy bar (Part No. 017252.)
-Ail that is required is a GAS-TIGHT joint.
+All that is required is a GAS-TIGHT joint.
 Therefore do not over tighten, which will not make a gas-tight joint more gas-tight, but can, and possibly will, distort and damage the body of the plug.

-Set the gaps to .015 inch.
-Never try to move the central electrode.
-To widen or narrow the gap between the electrodes only move the earth (side electrodes).
-Check the gaps first with a gap gauge.
-If they are too wide tap the earth (side electrodes) towards the central electrode using preferably a small copper drift and light hammer.
-Check the gaps between each tap and stop when the gauge is a nice sliding fit between the central electrode and the three earth side electrodes.
+Set the gap to .015 inch.
+NEVER TRY TO MOVE THE CENTRAL ELECTRODE.
+To widen, or narrow, the gap between the electrodes, only move the earth (or bent over) electrode.
+Check the gap first with a gap gauge.

+If it is too wide, tap the earth electrode (the bent-over one) towards the central electrode.
+Use any handy metal tool to do this, provided it is light enough in weight to be controllable.

+Check the gap between each tap and stop when the gauge is a nice sliding fit between the two electrodes.

-If the gaps are too small to start with gently lever the earth electrodes away from the centre electrode using a small screw-driver and then tap them back as described above.
-Avoid damaging the centre electrode and do not attempt to move the electrodes apart by forcing anything between them.
+If the gap is too narrow to start with, gently lever the earth electrode away from the central electrode by using a small screwdriver, and then tap back to the correct position.

+Do not move the electrodes apart by forcing anything between them.

 For maximum efficiency, plugs should be cleaned at every 3,000 miles.
-To take the plug to pieces for cleaning, unscrew the gland nut by holding the smaller hexagon on the gland nut upside down in a vice and then using the box spanner to unscrew the larger hexagon on the body,
+To take the plug to pieces for cleaning, unscrew the gland nut by holding the smaller hexagon on the gland nut upside down in a vice and then using the box spanner to unscrew the larger hexagon on the body.